gravitational/workshop/firedrills.md

 #### Planet Container Properties

-Planet is a runc-based container that unshares the following namespaces:
+Planet is a runc-based container that creates private copies of the following namespaces so it is able to manage resources independently of other processes:

 * `NEWNS`, mounts.
 * `NEWUTS`, hostname.